Strategies

 Dynamic bidding strategy–down only

-With a Dynamic down-only bidding strategy, Amazon reduces your bids by up to 100% if a click is less likely to produce a convert or sale.
+With a dynamic down-only bidding strategy, Amazon reduces your bids by up to 100% if a click is less likely to produce a conversion or sale.
 These bids are adjusted in real time as the search term auction starts in Amazon’s internal systems.

 When should you use a dynamic down-only bidding strategy?